inozytol/Cryptest/README.md

 ### How to include IV, salt and iteration count in encrypted message?
 *
 * Maybe AEAD?
 AAD?
+* ByteBuffer https://docs.oracle.com/javase/8/docs/api/java/nio/ByteBuffer.html can be used to convert primitive types into byte arrays and back.
+Despite the fact, that it has abstract methods it can be used, because it has subclasses (that themselves are not documented) https://community.oracle.com/thread/1210528

 ### Using separate keys encrypted using keyfiles
 * Key wrapping